thaliaarchi/notes/compilers/webassembly/pldi17_haas.md

 JIT compiles it in parallel.
 V8 and SpiderMonkey achieve 5-6x compilation speed improvement with 8 compilation threads.

+- Chrome: One-tier AOT compilation
+- Firefox: Two-tier AOT and JIT compilation
+- WebKit: Two-tier JIT compilation
+- Edge: Two-tier interpretation and JIT compilation

 Wasm can be decoded to SSA form in a single linear pass.
 This is done by V8 and SpiderMonkey.
 V8's TurboFan compiler uses a sea of nodes graph-based IR (like Graal!).

-Reference interpreter written in OCaml.
+Reference interpreter is written in OCaml.

 ### §7.1 Bounds checks